petrroll/devblog/_posts/2020-06-22-gated-linear-networks.markdown

 	- Specific  weight vector selected via context func. from input (side information)
 	- Each neuron different set of weights, different context function
 	- Same side information for all neurons in all layers
-	- Weights adjusted during training, only the one weight vector for current input, online gradient descent
+	- Weights adjusted during training, only the one weight vector for any specific input, online gradient descent
 - Context function:
 	- Usually set of half-space functions (similarity with side inf)
 	- Don't change during training, need to be sampled correctly